 J: Well it seems like it was an escape for all of you, whether it was to focus on your songwriting, or to work on your talents even more to become better musicians and have that sense of comfort.

-I know Rhode Island is very excited that you have this show at the Ocean Mist coming up that sold out in what two minutes?
-And the Folk Fest, too.
-Are there any surprises in store for those performances, or can you reveal anything that people in Rhode Island would be interested to know?
+Are there any surprises in store for upcoming performances, or can you reveal anything that people in Rhode Island would be interested to know?

 Chris: We still have two weeks to figure it out.

 J: Well that’s how you keep it a secret.
 You do it at the last minute!

 Dennis: You keep it a secret from yourself too.

 John: We’ll get together for our first rehearsal or jam session next week.
 We did an outdoor show in December, and before that, an outdoor show last August, and those were the last two shows we played together.

 J: So that show in August was the Folk Fest, right?